 The rehabilitation and resolution of a condition that is properly understood may save joints from damage years later, affecting the overall wellbeing of a patient.
 Future visits for other painful conditions may have been prevented had the problem been properly addressed years earlier.
-The administration of a medication may relieve pain now, however the problem may have resulted in the need for a hip or knee replacement years later because the patient thought their stiffness and pain was a normal part of aging.
+The administration of medication may relieve pain now, however, the problem may have resulted in the need for a hip or knee replacement years later because the patient thought their stiffness and pain was a normal part of aging.
 Osteoarthritis is a problem that develops, and what we see on the x-ray is a history of dysfunction, and the arthritis is the result, rather than a normal result of aging.

 Medication and pain management has driven the opioid crisis while forcing up healthcare costs.
-A foot problem that was properly addressed with foot orthotics in a young adult may have prevented a knee problem, a shoulder problem, a back problem, a hip problem and a neck problem.
+A foot problem that was properly addressed with foot orthotics in a young adult may have prevented a knee problem, a shoulder problem, a back problem, a hip problem, and a neck problem.
 Mechanical preventative care is essential for many adults, yet, this is something that insurance companies do not cover.

 We are made of systems, not of independent parts.
-This is especially true of the musculoskeletal system that requires the provider to personalize the care to the patient to resolve a problem.
+This is especially true of the musculoskeletal system which requires the provider to personalize the care to the patient to resolve a problem.
 We are all different, from different genetic backgrounds and we all have different body styles as explained in the book Cheating Mother Nature, what you need to know to beat chronic pain.

 How insurers can fix this right now